Chitose Is in the Ramune Bottle: Anime

 An anime television series adaptation was announced on August 9, 2024.
 It is produced by Feel and directed by Yūji Tokuno, with Naruhisa Arakawa handling series composition and writing the scripts alongside Hiromu, Sumie Kinoshita designing the characters, and Yoshiaki Fujisawa composing the music.
-The series airs in split-cours, with the first cour premiering on October 7, 2025, on AT-X and other networks.
-Episodes 6 and beyond were delayed due to production issues, with episodes 6 to 10 planned to air in December 2025, and episodes 11 to 13 planned to air at an undetermined date.
-For the first cour, the opening theme song is "Liar" (ライアー, Raiā), performed by Kucci, while the ending theme song is "Kagerō" (陽炎), performed by Cider Girl.
+The series airs in split-cours, with the first cours aired from October 7, 2025, to March 31, 2026, on AT-X and other networks.
+Episodes 6 and beyond were delayed due to production circumstances; eventually airing with episodes 6 to 10 in December 2025, and episodes 11 to 13 back-to-back on March 31, 2026.
+The second cours is set to premiere on October 13, 2026.
+For the first cours, the opening theme song is "Liar" (ライアー, Raiā), performed by Kucci, while the ending theme song is "Kagerō" (陽炎), performed by Cider Girl.
+For the second cours, the opening theme song is "Saku" (咲く), performed by Cider Girl, while the ending theme song is "Doko nimo Ikenai Mama" (どこにもいけないまま), performed by Aruma.
 Remow licensed the series for streaming on Crunchyroll.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.